n3dst4/browserify-spike/README.markdown

 ## notes

-so browserify doesn't seem to pick up on module sourcemaps unless they are inline? **Solution - generate module source maps inline**
+So browserify doesn't seem to pick up on module sourcemaps unless they are inline? **Solution - generate module source maps inline** Possibly connected to [this browserify bug](https://github.com/substack/node-browserify/issues/772).

-also chrome seems to have an issue with caching sourcemaps sometimes. again, inlining them fixes it.
+Also chrome seems to have an issue with caching sourcemaps sometimes. again, inlining them fixes it. **Solution - generate main source maps inline**

 ## TODO